-|1 – Critical impact (code red)||The customer is experiencing a severe problem resulting in an inability to perform a critical business function.
+|1 – Critical impact (code red)||Customer is experiencing a severe problem resulting in an inability to perform a critical business function.
 There is no workaround.|

-|2 – High impact||The customer is able to perform job functions but performance is degraded or severely limited.|
+|2 – High impact||Customer is able to perform job functions but performance is degraded or limited.|

-|3 – Medium impact||The customer’s ability to perform job functions is largely unaffected, but noncritical functions or procedures are unusable or hard to use.
+|3 – Medium impact||Customer’s ability to perform job functions is largely unaffected, but noncritical functions or procedures are unusable or hard to use.
 A workaround is available.|

-|4 – Low impact||PureCloud is available and operational; trivial impact to customer’s business operations or customer requires information or assistance on the PureCloud Service capabilities or configuration.|
+|4 – Low impact||The Genesys Cloud Service is available and operational; trivial impact to Customer’s business operations or Customer requires information or assistance on the Genesys Cloud Service capabilities or configuration.|

-|Severity level||Standard initial response time|
+|Severity level||Target initial response time|

 |1 - Critical impact (Code Red)||

-Severe impact or degradation to the customer's business operations caused by intermittent disruption of Genesys PureCloud Service.
+Severe impact or degradation to the customer's business operations caused by intermittent disruption of Genesys Cloud Service.

 Response target: 10 min. (phone)